egan-tan-1994/Python-Projects/README.md

 # Python-Projects
-This contains all Python scripts used for different purposes
+This is where all Data Science-related Python projects are uploaded.